Financing Commercial Real Estate:

 We break Commercial Real Estate Loans into two broad categories:

 Owner-Occupied Investment Real Estate.

-Investment Commercial Real Estate is when the user of the real estate is not related to the tenant or end user of the subject real estate.
+Commercial Real Estate Investment Property is when the user of the real estate is not related to the tenant or end user of the subject real estate.
 Below are examples of commercial real estate investment properties:

 - Apartment loans, Multifamily complexes.
 These usually start at 5-units up and are leased to residential users typically on year leases.
 Loans as low as $500,000 are available with non-recourse loans available over $1 million.